 Generally speaking, this duality sums up the Razer Raiju Tournament Edition.
 If you’re a competitive player looking for an edge in Overwatch or Fortnite, it’s an excellent controller that’ll deliver with a premium sheen.
 In fact, there’s an argument to be made that it’s better than the Raiju Ultimate, its more expensive cousin.
 Despite lacking the interchangeable sticks and chroma effects of the latter, it’s essentially the same product for less.

 For everyone else, though?
 It’s probably not worth the price of admittance.
-Although it’s a good controller, I’m not convinced it’s enough to warrant shelling out so much cash if you’re just looking for a new pad.
+Although it’s a good controller and one of the best PS4 accessories overall, I’m not convinced it’s enough to warrant shelling out so much cash if you’re looking for a new pad.

 Interested in all things Razer?
 Be sure to check out our guides to Razer headsets, Razer laptops, Razer keyboards, and the best Razer mouse you can get (not to mention our top picks for the best Razer streaming gear).